nyu-database-design/spreadsheet-analysis/instructions.md

 Write a report which displays the data and the results in the file named [README.md](./README.md).

-This report should be well-written and well-formatted using Markdown code.
+This report should be well-written and well-formatted using Markdown code - refer to this [guide to using Markdown](https://guides.github.com/features/mastering-markdown/).

 The report must include:

 -   The origin of your data set - what is it and where does it come from.
 Include a link to the URL of the source.
 -   What format the original data file was in (CSV, JSON, or other).
--   Display some of the raw data from the original data file (the first 20 rows is enough) - use Markdown's ability to display tables.
+-   Display some of the raw data from the original data file (the first 20 rows is enough).
+Use Markdown's ability to display tables - see the examples in the Markdown guide linked above.
 -   Describe the problems that were present in the data and the scrubbing tasks that were necessary to prepare your data set for import into a spreadsheet - include scrubbing done in Python, a text editor, or any other tool.
 Be specific with examples of the problems in the original data and the way in which those were solved.
-Feel free to show small snippets of relevant code - see the examples of code "syntax highlighting" in [this Markdown guide](https://guides.github.com/features/mastering-markdown/).
+Feel free to show small snippets of relevant code - see the examples of code "syntax highlighting" in the Markdown guide linked above.
 -   Describe each of the aggregate statistic you have calculated - include a description of each and describe any insights the statistic shows that may not be obvious to someone just viewing the raw data.

 ## Part 3: Extra credit